 - Chemicals used in growing cotton.
 25% of world’s total of insecticides (talking about the insect apocalypse..) and 11% of pesticides.

 - Dyes and treatment chemicals for textiles.

-Why using coal and oil to make fashion isn’t smart?
+Why using coal and oil in fashion isn’t smart?

-- Fossil fuel use substantially contribute to climate change and cause numerous health problems throughout the process.
+- Fossil fuel use substantially contributes to climate change and causes numerous health problems throughout the process.

 - Today less than 1% of all clothing worldwide is recycled, meaning that all discarded synthetic clothing will stay in landfills for hundreds of years to come.

 - An average number of times a garment is worn nowadays is four times.
 Thus we could call a fashion industry the four-time-use plastic industry.